ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/ip-whitelist.md

 28. Add another similar ‘Incoming Interface Rule’, but change the action to 'Den' and set the source to 'anywhere', ensuring that the destination and ports are the same as the previous access-list rule.
 29. Click the create button.
 30. By clicking and holding the arrows next to the rule in the order column, move the rule to ensure that the Permit rule you just created is at the top of the list and that the Deny rule you just created is directly below it.
-31. Press the ‘Save Changes’ Button to apply your configuration.
+31. Press the ‘Save Changes’ button to apply your configuration.